Razee4315/Flat_Expense_Divider/README.md

-# Flatmate Expense Manager

-A clean, modern web application to track and manage shared expenses between flatmates or roommates.

-## Features

-- **Add Expenses**: Easily record new expenses with amount, payer, and split details
-- **Track History**: View a complete history of all expenses
-- **Expense Summary**: Get a monthly summary showing who owes what
-- **Settlement Calculations**: Automatically calculate the optimal way to settle debts
-- **Customizable Names**: Set up to 4 flatmate names in the settings
-- **Persistent Storage**: All data is saved in your browser's local storage
-- **Responsive Design**: Works on desktop and mobile devices

-## How It Works

-1. **Add an Expense**: Enter the amount, select who paid, and who to split it with
-2. **View History**: All expenses are shown in a table with details
-3. **Generate Summary**: Click "Show Summary" to see totals and settlement instructions
-4. **Customize Names**: Click "Settings" to change the default flatmate names

-## Technologies Used

-- **HTML5/CSS3**: For structure and styling
-- **JavaScript**: For all application logic
-- **TailwindCSS**: For responsive design and UI components
-- **LocalStorage API**: For persistent data storage

-## Getting Started

-Simply open the `index.html` file in any modern web browser to start using the application.

-### First-time Setup

-1. Click the "Settings" button in the top right
-2. Enter the names of your flatmates (up to 4)
-3. Click "Save Settings"
-4. Start adding expenses!

-## Usage Examples

-### Adding an Expense

-1. Enter the amount (e.g., $45.50)
-2. Select who paid for it
-3. Select who to split it with (can be different people)
-4. Click "Add Expense"

-### Viewing the Monthly Summary

-1. Add all expenses for the period
-2. Click "Show Summary"
-3. View the total expenses, individual spending, and settlement instructions

-## Privacy

-All data is stored locally in your browser.
-No information is sent to any server.

-## License

-MIT License

-## Author

-Created by Saqlain
+# 🏠 Flatmate Expense Manager

+A simple, modern app to split and track expenses with your flatmates.

+## ✨ Features

+- 💸 Add who paid and how to split
+- 🧾 See all past expenses
+- 📊 Smart monthly summary
+- 🔁 Auto-settlement suggestions
+- 👤 Customize up to 4 names
+- 💾 Data saved in your browser
+- 📱 Works on desktop and mobile

+## ⚙️ How It Works

+1. Add an expense (who paid + split info)
+2. View all transactions
+3. Hit "Show Summary" for who owes what
+4. Change names anytime via Settings

+## 🛠 Built With

+- HTML
+- TailwindCSS
+- JavaScript
+- LocalStorage API

+## 🚀 Getting Started

+Open `index.html` in your browser to start.

+1. Go to Settings → Add flatmate names
+2. Save and start adding expenses!

+## 🔐 Privacy

+Everything stays in your browser.
+No server, no tracking.

+## 📄 License

+MIT

 ---

-Feel free to contribute to this project by submitting issues or pull requests!
+Made with ❤️ by Saqlain.
+Contributions welcome!